-Liz Goldstein is Branch Leader at the New York branch of Jews for Jesus.
+Liz Goldstein is a missionary at the New York branch of Jews for Jesus.
+Liz also coordinates opportunities for Young Adults in North America.
 Liz received her bachelor’s degree in art history from Hunter College.
 Liz’s late father was one of the founders of Jews for Jesus in the early 1970s.

 Missionary, Director of Camp Gilgal-East

 Rebekah Rood is the East Coast Director of Children and Youth ministry and the Director of Camp Gilgal East.
 Rebekah grew up in a Jewish believing home and personally placed her faith in Yeshua while preparing for her Bat Mitzvah.
 As a high schooler, she began attending Camp Gilgal East and has hardly missed a summer since.
 Rebekah met her husband Sam while serving with Jews for Jesus in New York City.
 They have been married since 2013 and make their home in Brooklyn.

 Asher’s connection to Jews for Jesus goes all the way back to his mother, who was raised in a secular Jewish home and then came to faith through a Jews for Jesus Bible study.
 She eventually worked in our New York office.
 Asher grew up with parents who raised him to know it was okay to be Jewish and believe in Jesus.
 He accepted Jesus at a young age and while a student at Brooklyn College he connected with Jews for Jesus and after a number of internships and projects with the ministry decided to serve in the ministry full-time.
 Asher Korycka is serving in New York City.
 Part of his ministry will be using his experience and training in video production to create content that will point Jewish people to Yeshua.